SDSilicus/ccda-xslt-vulnerabilities/README.md

 The next line of defense is to ensure that bad documents can't do bad things, even if they do make it into our system.
 There are two key recommendations here:

-1. Fix us the XSLT.
-Specifically: prevent blindly copying "all attributes" when rendering tables, and consider blocking external images as well.
+1. Fix up the XSLT.
+Specifically: augment it to prevent blindly copying "all attributes" when rendering tables, and consider blocking external images as well).

 2. Load the rendered C-CDA inside `<iframe SANDBOX="">` to prevent any JavaScript from running.
 This won't work on all browsers, but it provides an